sandstorm-io/sandstorm/README.md

 * If you want SSL, then you will definitely need an nginx proxy (or something equivalent).
 You will further need to use a wildcard certificate.

-For reference, [nginx-example.conf](nginx-example.conf) contains the http server part of nginx config used by Sandstorm Alpha.
+For reference, [nginx-example.conf](nginx-example.conf) contains an example nginx configuration.

 ## Installing from Source (the hard way)